U.S. Department of Commerce, International Trade Administration.

-Notice of establishment of and an opportunity to apply for membership on the President's Advisory Council on Doing Business in Africa.
+Notice of an opportunity to apply for membership on the President's Advisory Council on Doing Business in Africa.

 Start Further Info